A first lady portrait is a piece of history.

-And while a look through the White House’s first lady portrait archives provides good insight into each first lady’s life and role at the White House, some of said portraits are complete eyesores.
-Up ahead, we share some of the worst, as well as the best, first lady portraits ever — starting with the worst.
+And while a look through the White House’s first lady portrait archives provides good insight into each first lady’s life and role at the White House, some portraits are complete eyesores.
+Let’s take a quick look at some of the worst and best first lady portraits ever — starting with the worst.

 1. Melania Trump

-From inappropriate hurricane relief outfits to her astronomically priced garments, Melania Trump has done/ worn some questionable things in her first year as first lady.
-So, it should come of no surprise that the first lady of the United States received some criticism for her official White House portrait.
+From inappropriate hurricane relief outfits to her astronomically priced garments, Melania Trump has done and worn some questionable things during her tenure as first lady.
+So, it should come of no surprise that the current first lady of the United States received some criticism for her official White House portrait.

 2. Martha Jefferson

 While we appreciate the abstract strokes in Martha Jefferson’s official first lady portrait, the entire thing is a bit strange.
-Not to mention: It looks like fridge artwork done by a child.
+The abstract style would look right at home at many museums but doesn’t do a great job of conveying what Jefferson actually looks like.
+Not to mention: It sort of looks like fridge artwork done by a child.

 3. Mary Lincoln